buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.9.11 =
+* Enhancement: Improved code structure for better performance and maintainability

 = 2.9.10 =
 * Bug: Forums - Fixed issue where image uploads were blocked when using Forum shortcode on a page with document uploads disabled
 * Bug: Forums - Fixed search results displaying password entry forms instead of a proper message for password-protected posts